 Does the cholera vaccine have side effects?

-People who receive the oral cholera vaccine may experience tiredness, headache, abdominal pain, nausea, vomiting, lack of appetite and diarrhea.
+People who receive the oral cholera vaccine may experience nausea, vomiting or diarrhea.

 Other questions you might have